Research Misconduct

 Procedures

-- The Research Misconduct Resolution Process
+- The Research Misconduct Resolution Process Proceedings

-- Preliminary Assessment of Allegations.
-Any person, whether associated with the University or not, may bring an allegation of research misconduct.
-Such allegations should be made to the RIO.
-On receipt of an allegation of research misconduct, the RIO shall determine whether the allegation is frivolous, does not raise questions of research misconduct, or does not otherwise warrant further action.
-In such a case, the RIO may dismiss the allegation, seek to handle the matter informally, or refer it to the appropriate person or process.
-If the RIO determines that the allegation does not raise questions of research misconduct, does not warrant further action, or is determined to be frivolous, the RIO shall take reasonable steps to inform the complainant and anyone else known to be aware of the allegation.
+- The RIO may dismiss the allegation, even if it otherwise appears to warrant inquiry, if the RIO determines that the allegation is not made in good faith or is frivolous, or, if the allegation does not involve PHS or other federal support, does not otherwise warrant further action.
+In such a case, the RIO may dismiss the allegation, seek to handle the matter informally, or refer it to the another appropriate person or process.
+If the RIO determines that the allegation does not raise questions of research misconduct, does not warrant for further investigation or action., or

 - Sequestration of Research Records.
-As soon as practicable upon the initiation of an inquiry, the RIO shall take all reasonable and practical steps to obtain custody of all the research records and evidence needed to conduct the research misconduct proceeding, inventory the records and evidence and sequester them in a secure manner.
-Wherever possible, custody will be limited to copies of the data or evidence, so long as those copies have substantially equivalent evidentiary value as the originals.
-Where appropriate, the RIO shall give the respondent copies of, or reasonable, supervised access to the research records.
+As soon as practicable upon the initiation of an inquiry, At the time of or before beginning an inquiry, and thereafter during research misconduct proceedings whenever additional items become relevant or known, the RIO and staff shall promptly take all reasonable and practical steps to obtain custody of all the research records and other evidence needed to conduct the research misconduct proceeding, inventory the records and evidence, and sequester them in a secure manner.

 - Upon initiation of the inquiry, the RIO shall provide the respondent with written notice of the allegation(s) and a copy of this Policy.
-The RIO shall also offer to meet with the respondent to review the contents of the allegations and related issues, describe the process that will be followed, and advise the respondent of their rights under the Research Misconduct Policy.
+The RIO shall also offer to meet with the respondent to review the contents of the allegations and related issues, describe the process that will be followed, and advise the respondent of their rights under this policy.the Research Misconduct Policy.
 If the inquiry subsequently identifies additional respondents, they shall receive the same written notice and offer to meet.

-- The RIO shall notify the DO; the dean of the School in which the respondent holds primary appointment; the Chancellor, Provost, or other senior official of the campus on which the respondent holds primary appointment; and the University General Counsel of the initiation of any inquiry.
+- ; the dean of the School in which the respondent holds primary appointment; the Chancellor, Provost, or other senior official of the campus on which the respondent holds primary appointment; and the University General Counsel of the initiation of any inquiry.

 - Inquiry Process

-- At the committee's first meeting, the RIO will review the allegation with the committee; discuss the allegations, any related issues, and the appropriate procedures for conducting the inquiry; and work with the other members of the Inquiry Committee to organize its work.
+- with the committee; discuss the allegations, any related issues, and the appropriate procedures for conducting the inquiry; and work with the other members of the Inquiry Committee to organize its work.

 - The Inquiry Committee will make a good faith effort to interview the complainant, the respondent, and key witnesses as well as examine relevant research records and materials.
 The Inquiry Committee will evaluate the evidence, including the testimony obtained during the inquiry.
 The committee will decide whether an investigation is warranted based on the criteria in this policy.